 Capcom’s Darkstalkers has always lived in the shadow of Street Fighter and Marvel vs Capcom, and if you’ve lived the fighting franchise, you can catch up with Darkstalkers Resurrection.
 You’ll get the PSone entries Night Warriors: Darkstalkers Revenge and Darkstalkers 3, both updated for the PS3 era with enhanced graphics, online play, and more.

 PlayStation Plus’ free Vita games haven’t been terribly exciting of late, but Element4l is truly worth a look.
 This indie platformer has been praised on PC, and now you’ll be able to play it on the go on Vita, harnessing the abilities of fused-together elements to overcome puzzling challenges.

 Don’t Die Mr. Robot might not look like much by comparison, but it actually received pretty solid reviews.
 This frantic arcade-style experience finds your little robot chomping up fruit, which unfortunately causes him to explode – but that also kills the approaching baddies, so you’ll just do it over and over again.
 This one’s playable on PS4 too, if you please.

 Life is Strange (PS4)

 Life would be awfully odd if you could rewind time to change your actions and those of the people around you, right?
 Well, that’s probably especially true when the power is in the hands of a teenage girl, as see in the episodic Life is Strange, a powerful and emotional adventure in which best intentions can go massively awry.
-The first episode is already free, but you can grab the whole first season as well beginning 6 June.
+The first episode is already free, but you can grab the whole first season as well — before the end of June.

 Killing Floor 2 (PS4)